ahmedhumza94/ahmedhumza94/README.md

 ##### BIO

 I am a Biomedical Engineer who strongly believes that mathematical modeling of physiological systems can guide the development of personalized medicine.
 My expertise involves the acquisition and processing of time-series and spatial physiological signals.
 In addition, I have experience with common classification, clustering, and regression machine learning models.
-For over six years I have used statistical and analytical models to tackle poorly understood medical issues.
+For over nine years I have used statistical and analytical models to tackle poorly understood medical issues.
 <!--
 **ahmedhumza94/ahmedhumza94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.